-- Residual oil #6 was used as an estimate for lubrication oil, used oil and sump water oil.
-As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing those oils are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
-As the vapor pressure of EG is less than 0.2 psia, the tank containing antifreeze is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5.
+- As the vapor pressures of ethylene glycol and propylene glycol are less than 0.2 psia, the tank containing Ambitrol is an exempt source under 20.2.72.202.B(2) NMAC and an insignificant source in accordance with Insignificant Activity List Item #5;.
+Note that Ambitrol is an inhibited ethylene or propylene glycol coolant containing ethylene or propylene glycol, water and less than 5% dipotassium hydrogen phosphate; - Residual oil #6 was used as an estimate for lubrication oil.
+As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; and - The produced water storage tank is assumed to be 99% water and 1% residual oil #6.
+As the vapor pressure of residual oil #6 is less than 0.2 psia, the tank containing produced water is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5.